bcgov/nr-vault-sync-app/README.md

 DESCRIPTION
   Installs a plugin into vstool.

-  Uses bundled npm executable to install plugins into /Users/mbystedt/.local/share/vstool
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.